laninsky/GBS_SNP_filter/README.md

 ```
 srun bash GBS_SNP_filter.sh
 ```
+**Memory requirements**: You should allow for approximately seven times the size of your original \*.vcf file in RAM.

 ## Detailed workflow
 This bash/Rscript pipeline first filters for bi-allelic SNPs (and writes out \*.biallelic.vcf), then filters for one SNP/locus (prioritizing the SNP site found in the most individuals.
 If this is a tie, then the SNP with the highest average coverage is retained.
 If this is a tie, then GBS_SNP_filter randomly selects a SNP and writes this to \*.oneSNP.vcf).
 Following this, SNPs are filtered for completeness (according to the parameters you set in GBS_SNP_filter.txt.
 A vcf file with the format \*.X_Y.vcf will be written out, where X = the proportion of completeness for loci, Y = the proportion of missing data allowed per individual), then for HWE (\*.X_Y.Z_P.HWE.vcf, where Z = the p-value threshold used as a cut-off to suggest a locus is in HWD, and P = the threshold for the number of populations where HWD/LD could occur before that locus was tossed out), and finally for LD (\*.X_Y.Z_P.HWE.Q.ld.vcf, where Q = the Rsq threshold used to chuck out one out of a pair of loci in LD across P populations).